JamesHBickerton/DevNotes/Notes/html.md

     <li>If flex:1 then it means that flex-grow is 1 AND flex-shrink is 1.</li>
     <li><strong>The ORDER property which has a default of 0</strong> - which controls the order of the flex items (-1 makes it first, 1 makes it last)</li>
 </ol>

+#CSS Grid -

+To use CSS grid, you use grid-template-columns and grid-template-rows.
+Always use gap when doing grids, <strong>not margins</strong>.